 TRANSATLANTIC SESSIONS TOUR JAN/FEB

-Anti-folk revivalists The Milk Carton Kids are playing a headline show at London’s Union Chapel on Friday 22nd January.
+Anti-folk revivalists The Milk Carton Kids have confirmed a headline show at London’s Union Chapel on 22nd January.
 The duo will also appear as part of the Transatlantic Sessions tour in January and February.
 The Milk Carton Kids, who just received a Grammy nomination for ‘Best American Roots Performance’, released their new album ‘Monterey’ through Anti- this summer.

 The two years since their breakthrough album ‘The Ash & Clay’ have been significant ones for the band, with recognition including two Grammy nominations and winning ‘Group of the Year’ at the 2014 Americana Music Awards.
 Their standout performances and interviews in the Coen Brothers’ and T Bone Burnett’s concert documentary “Another Day/Another Time” brought the duo its widest audience yet, and their 55-city North American tour last Spring sold out months in advance.